geddy/js-styleguide/README.md

               ignoreTalk();
             }

-5. Parenthesis in function declarations SHOULD NOT have a space before them.
+5. Parentheses in function-expressions SHOULD NOT have a space before them.
     -   Incorrect: